bridgedotnet/Awesome/README.md

 Name | Description
 ---- | ----
 [Retyped](https://retyped.com/) | Access 2300+ libraries from C# and let Bridge.NET compile your project into JavaScript.
-[A Reflection Comparer](https://michaelcheers.github.io/ReflectionComparison-Results/result.html) | Useful for finding missing functionality, it works by (comparing mscorlib.dll and Bridge.dll)'s reflection.
-[TypescriptToCS 2](https://github.com/michaelcheers/TypescriptToCS2) | A program that converts Typescript Definitions to C# to make bindings.
 [Bridge.React](https://github.com/ProductiveRage/Bridge.React) | Bindings for Bridge.NET for React - write React applications in C#!
 [Bridge.ReactRouting](https://github.com/ProductiveRage/Bridge.ReactRouting) | Routing solution for React Apps with Bridge.NET.
 [Bridge.Immutable](https://github.com/ProductiveRage/Bridge.Immutable) | A way to make it easier to create and work with immutable classes in Bridge.NET.